Marah Halim Harahap: Career

 Due to transportation problems, Harahap only reached the city of Pematangsiantar.
 He was employed as a worker at a plantation in Pematangsiantar.
 At first, Harahap applied as a clerk in the plantation, but due to the lack of education, the employer of the plantation rejected his application.

-After several months working in the plantation, he moved on to Medan.
-In Medan, he lived with Sjamsoedin, and planned to enlist in the Japanese military, who at that time had occupied Medan.
+After several months working on the plantation, he moved on to Medan.
+In Medan, he lived with Sjamsoedin and planned to enlist in the Japanese military, which at that time had occupied Medan.

 Military career

 Shortly after the Indonesian independence, Harahap joined the Barisan Pemuda paramilitary organization.
 The organization would later fuse into the Indonesian National Armed Forces, and during the First Dutch Military Aggression, Harahap was appointed as a lieutenant.

 After the sovereignty recognition of Indonesia in 1949, Harahap was assigned to the military headquarters in Medan and became a staff officer in the headquarters.
 He became a captain sometime between 1951 and 1953.

 During Abdul Hakim's term as the Governor of North Sumatra, Harahap was the only military personnel able to enter and leave at any time in the Governor's house.
 Abdul Hakim maintained a close relationship with Harahap, and in 1952, Harahap was appointed as a military judge in Kuta Raja, Aceh.

 From 1945 until 1966, Harahap was assigned to different positions in the military: